HyacinthBots/website/docs/bots/lily/commands.md

 * Arguments:
 	* `user` - Person to warn - User
-	* `reason` - Reason for warn - Defaulting String
+	* `reason` - Reason for warning - Defaulting String
-	* `dm` - Whether to send a direct message to the user about the warn - Defaulting Boolean
+	* `dm` - Whether to send a direct message to the user about the warning - Defaulting Boolean
 	* `image` - An image you'd like to provide as extra context for the action - Optional Attachment

 ---